trevpry/practice-support/README.md

 - **Client Management**: Track law firm clients with 7-digit client numbers
 - **Matter Management**: Organize matters with 6-digit matter numbers, linked to clients
 - **People Management**: Manage attorneys, paralegals, vendors, and project managers
+- **Task Management**: Create and assign tasks with priorities, due dates, and status tracking
 - **Relationship Tracking**:
   - Assign attorneys and paralegals to clients
   - Assign team members to specific matters
+  - Link tasks to matters and assign to people
   - Automatic client-person linking when assigned to matters
 - **Detail Views**: Comprehensive detail pages for all entities
 - **Team Management**: Modal interfaces for managing matter teams and person assignments